-I am a doctoral candidate in the Management of Organizations Department at UC Berkeley's Haas School of Business.
+I am an assistant professor of organizational behavior at Boston University’s Questrom School of Business.
 My research examines the role of emotion, cognition, and culture in shaping social networks and labor market outcomes.
 Much of my work is situated in organizational settings, where I examine the microfoundations of workplace inequality.

 My dissertation examines how gender dynamics influence the expression of emotions in the workplace and the consequences of these emotion displays for network formation and change.
 In my job market paper, I unpack how women and men engage in different kinds of emotion work in routine communications with their colleagues through the processes of linguistic expression and alignment.
 I do so using a unique data set that includes over 425,649 email message threads exchanged among 710 people over six years in a mid-sized technology firm.

 In another paper (which recently received a "revise and resubmit" decision at American Journal of Sociology), I investigate the role of race, criminal record, and recent exposure to violent crime in shaping employers' hiring decisions.
 This paper contributes to our understanding of the role of social context—in particular, the time and place of violent crime events—in employers' decisions to call back job applicants for an interview.